Sean Hehir Principal & Managing Partner

 Mr. Hayashi has over 30 years of experience in the fields of Public and Private Accounting.
 As Trinity’s Chief Financial Officer, he supervises Trinity’s financial management and partnership relationships.
 Prior to joining Trinity in 1997, Mr. Hayashi was an Audit Manager for the inter-national accounting firm of PricewaterhouseCoopers LLP, where he oversaw audits for multinational companies with activity in Hawaii and Micronesia.
 He has been involved in international audits for banks and financial institutions, agricultural companies, real estate and construction firms, media, hotels and travel companies, the services industry, and high-technology manufacturers, as well as county and state government.

 Mr. Hayashi, a Certified Public Accountant (inactive), graduated from the University of Hawaii at Manoa with a Bachelor of Business Administration Degree in Accounting.

-Mr. Donn has 17 years of experience in hospitality real estate, including experience on transactions exceeding US$2 billion in value.
+Mr. Donn has more than 17 years of experience in hospitality real estate, including experience on transactions exceeding US$3 billion in value.
 As Principal and Chief Investment Officer of Trinity Investments, he is responsible for leading the transactional activity of the firm including due diligence, acquisitions, dispositions, and financings.
 Through his transactional experience, Mr. Donn’s expertise extends to purchase and sale agreements, brand and management agreements, loan agreements, and partnership agreements and investment structuring.
 Along with Trinity’s other principals, he is responsible for building and executing upon the business plans for the firm’s investments.

 Prior to his joining Trinity, Mr. Donn held real estate investment and advisory positions with Hotel Capital Advisers, Inc. (hotel investment advisors to Prince Alwaleed), Lehman Brothers, and PricewaterhouseCoopers LLP.
 Mr. Donn is a former instructor of New York University’s graduate hospitality program.